Nitrokey/nethsm-sdk-py/README.md

 > Be aware this command will create files owned by root in your working directory.

-This CI mode manually start and stops the necessary processes to run a NetHSM instance, due to its design it may brake when the container image is updated.
+This CI mode manually start and stops the necessary processes to run a NetHSM instance, due to its design it may break when the container image is updated.